Who can use this capability

 Keep synched Jira issues organized and sorted to maintain consistency and readability in your sheet.

-By default, Jira Connector Workflows will maintain your Epic, Story, Task, and Subtask relationships from Jira.
-For example, issues that are children of an Epic will appear in the sheet beneath that Epic as child rows.
+By default, Jira Connector Workflows will maintain your Story, Task, and Subtask relationships from Jira.
+For example, issues that are children of an Story will appear in the sheet beneath that Story as child rows.

-To disable this, uncheck Maintain JIRA hierarchy grouping: Epic, Story, Task, Subtask, etc.
+To disable this, uncheck Maintain JIRA hierarchy grouping: Story, Task, Subtask, etc.

 You can group issues by any field value available for your project in Jira (Issue Type and Priority for example).
 To group by fields from Jira:

-- Click add group and select the desired field to group by in the Group by dropdown list.
+- Select Add group and select the field to group by in the Group by dropdown list.

-- Click add sub group if you would like to add additional fields to group by.
+- Select Add sub group if you would like to add additional fields to group by.

 If Jira hierarchy is maintained in your workflow, child issues will still be sorted under their parent issue.